 Cody: Portland Latin lesson instructor

-...-- as a classroom teacher, substitute teacher, a special education paraprofessional and as a theatre teaching artist.
+...life teaching -- as a classroom teacher, substitute teacher, a special education paraprofessional and as a theatre teaching artist.
 I'm also a playwright and work for a nonprofit arts center in downtown Hartford.
 I'm passionate about education, and I love the experience of one-on-one teaching.
 It's my way of giving back to the incredible teachers that shaped my childhood and offered me the doors to the professional experiences I've been fortunate enough to have.
-Let's learn!...
-I believe that great learning happens when a student feels supported and empowered.
-Creating a safe space to learn and creating a space that's supportive of a student's learning style and strengths make great learning a reality.
-Good teaching begins with the student -- knowing where they are, and teaching to that place.
+Let's...

 Education & Certification